 The Play module is used to play back the rendered image sequences enabling the user to view the final scenes and compositing results.

-You no longer to spend time copying files to an FTPor have an admin exporting and importing files from the database.
-You can do it all directly through Web Control Center.
+You no longer need to spend time copying files to an FTPor require an administrator to export and import files from the database.
+You can do it all directly through the Web Control Center.

-To learn more about Web Control Center, refer to the following guides:
+To learn more about the Web Control Center, refer to the following guides:

 - Installation Guide